zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/slsa_level_3/_index.md

 ### Security Considerations

 1. Ephemeral OIDC Tokens:
-   1. The CI_JOB_JWT token is short-lived and scoped to the current job.
+   1. The ID token is short-lived and scoped to the current job.
    1. This ensures it cannot be reused outside the pipeline execution context.
 1. Artifact and Provenance Storage:
    1. Use GitLab’s artifact storage to securely store both the build artifact and the signed provenance file.